HubSpot/odometer/README.md

 Odometer
 ========

-Odometer is javascript and CSS for smoothly transitioning numbers.
+Odometer is a Javascript and CSS library for smoothly transitioning numbers.
 See the [demo page](http://github.hubspot.com/odometer/docs/welcome) for some examples.

-Odometer's animations are handled entirely in CSS using CSS transforms making them extremely performant.
+Odometer's animations are handled entirely in CSS using transforms making them extremely performant, with automatic fallback on older browsers.

+The library and largest theme is less than 3kb when minified and compressed.

 Usage
 -----

 The simplest possible usage is just including [the javascript](https://raw.github.com/HubSpot/odometer/v0.3.1/odometer.min.js) and a theme css file on your page.
-Add the `odometer` class to any numbers you'd like to animate on change.  *You're done.*
+Add the `odometer` class to any numbers you'd like to animate on change.  **You're done.**

 Just set the `innerHTML`, `innerText`, or use jQuery's `.text()` or `.html()` methods to change their contents, and the animation will happen automatically.
 Any libraries you're using to update their value, provided they don't update by erasing and rerendering